iambrainstorming/iambrainstorming.github.io/src/chapters/what-if-crypto-token-prices-are-discovered-through-consensus-rather-than-demand-and-supply.md

+# What if crypto token prices are discovered through consensus of utility rather than demand and supply?

+## date: "2022-12-19"

 ---
-title: "What if crypto token prices are discovered through consensus of utility rather than demand and supply?"
-date: "2022-12-19"
 categories:

 - "blockchain"
 - "cryptocurrency"
 - "dex"

 ---

 > “The stock market is filled with individuals who know the price of everything, but the value of nothing.” — Phillip Fisher